 The CyberHub Trust

-This is one of Career Colleges’ most recent and exciting joint ventures, where our students are able not only to gain excellent educational qualifications, but also `real-world’, on-the-job training so that they can enter the job market with training and experience – something employers are desperate to find (and therefore happy to pay a premium for!).
+This is one of Career Colleges’ most recent and exciting joint ventures, where our students are able not only to gain excellent educational qualifications, but also `real-world’, on-the-job training so that they can enter the job market with training and experience – something employers are desperate to find.